 Resolving the issue

 - Check your Service PC: Only one machine on your network is responsible for running the Tradebox Data Service.
-To check, go to Support.
-The name of the Service PC will be listed under Program Information on the left.
+To check, go to Configuration > Preferences.
+The Tradebox Data Service > Run On This Machine setting will indicate which PC has been set as the data service PC.

 - Close Tradebox One.
 If you’re running across a network, make sure it is closed on all PC’s before proceeding.